LairChen/Infinity/README.md

 # Infinity-llm

-#### Infinity has contributed a platform to integrate the generation capability of large language models with our real-world business data, including finance, taxation and customer service, etc.
+Infinity has contributed a platform to integrate the generation capability of large language models with our real-world business data, including finance, taxation and customer service, etc.

+I strongly advise you not to knowingly generate or spread harmful content, including rumor, hatred, violence, reactionary, pornography, deception, etc.